clockworklabs/spacetime-docs/docs/index.md

 ## What is SpacetimeDB?

-You can think of SpacetimeDB as a database that is also a server.
+SpacetimeDB is a database that is also a server.

-It is a relational database system that lets you upload your application logic directly into the database by way of very fancy stored procedures called "modules".
+SpacetimeDB is a full-featured relational database system that lets you run your application logic **inside** the database.
+You no longer need to deploy a separate web or game server.
+[Several programming languages](#server-side-libraries) are supported, including C# and Rust.
+You can still write authorization logic, just like you would in a traditional server.

-Instead of deploying a web or game server that sits in between your clients and your database, your clients connect directly to the database and execute your application logic inside the database itself.
-You can write all of your permission and authorization logic right inside your module just as you would in a normal server.

-This means that you can write your entire application in a single language, Rust, and deploy it as a single binary.
+This means that you can write your entire application in a single language and deploy it as a single binary.
 No more microservices, no more containers, no more Kubernetes, no more Docker, no more VMs, no more DevOps, no more infrastructure, no more ops, no more servers.
+An application deployed this way is called a **module**.

 <figure>
     <img src="/images/basic-architecture-diagram.png" alt="SpacetimeDB Architecture" style="width:100%">